bornabesic/rf2replay/README.md

 Static files are available in `dist/` afterwards.

+### Contributing

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag `enhancement`.
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the project
+2. Create your branch (`git checkout -b dev-awesome-feature`)
+3. Commit your changes (`git commit -m 'Add the best feature ever'`)
+4. Push to the branch (`git push origin dev-awesome-feature`)
+5. Open a pull request

 ### Known Issues
 - Firefox does not yet support import statements in web workers (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#browser_compatibility))
     - `npm run dev` does not work, use `npm run prod` instead for developing